themarylin/Pandas-Numpy/ReadMe.md

 ## Test/Debug

-You can download the file and run through jupyter notebook, or the *.py file and use the json file in the Resources directory
+You can download the file and run through jupyter notebook, or the *.py file and use the json file in the Resources directory.
+Examples of the output files are in the Output directory

 ### Heroes of Pymoli